RetroDECK/ES-DE/THEMES-DEV.md

 * `scrollFadeIn` - type: BOOLEAN
     - If enabled, a short fade-in animation will be applied when scrolling through games in the gamelist view.
 This usually looks best if used for the main game image.
     - Default is `false`
+* `opacity` - type: FLOAT
+    - Controls the level of transparency.
+If set to `0` the element will be disabled.
+    - Minimum value is `0` and maximum value is `1`
+    - Default is `1`
 * `visible` - type: BOOLEAN
-    - If true, element will be rendered, otherwise rendering will be skipped.
-Can be used to hide elements from a particular view.
+    - If set to false, the element will be disabled.
+This is equivalent to setting `opacity` to `0`
     - Default is `true`
 * `zIndex` - type: FLOAT
     - z-index value for element.
 Elements will be rendered in order of zIndex value from low to high.